grigorkh/homework-back-end/README.md

 # Mappr Back End Homework

 # Jarvis-Bot
-#### Jarvis is not a Iron Man's butler.
+#### Jarvis is not the Iron Man's butler.
 Jarvis will be a command line node app that takes in parameters and gives you back data.

 ## Description on how to use the app